 If you believe you meet these qualifications and continue to have an interest in our system and potentially begin a franchising relationship, please complete the form below for our review.

 We will send you a copy of our Franchise Disclosure Document (FDD) for review.
 In addition, we will send you a Request for Consideration Form (RFC) and a Background Check Form for completion.
 You will be required to provide accompanying documentation with the RFC and Background Check Form for our review.

 Long John Silver’s Quality

 Not only is LJS’ food craveable and delicious, it is sourced responsibly and its quality is unsurpassed in the restaurant industry.
 Long before sustainability became an industry buzzword, Long John Silver’s was creating strategic partnerships with those who shared the vision of fishing smarter with less environmental impact.
-All seafood served at LJS is certified sustainable by the Marine Stewardship Council, an international non-profit organization that sets standards for sustainable fishing practices.
 Wild-caught fish come from the deep waters of the Bering Sea while other items such as shrimp are sourced from only the best managed supply partners.
 Long John Silvers’ seafood is antibiotic free, hormone free, GMO free, additive free and contains no artificial color or flavors.

 Advantage of Being an Long John Silver’s Franchisee